haxtheweb/edtechjoker/README.md

 - [common-issues.md](common-issues.md) is for.. common... issues.
 We all have them, especially when getting a pattern for learning down.
 To make my life more plesant and you to get answers faster, look through it before you have issues as we dig into code.
 It's a very repeatable feedback loop.
 - https://lit.dev - I will assign things from the tutorial / playground there but its on you to get into documentation and better understand the library and how it impacts the web
 - https://lit.dev/learn/ - different tutorials in video, written and playground form.
 Really great stuff here though a lot of it is a bit more advanced than how we'll be approaching Lit for development
-- https://open-wc.org/ - OpenWC is the toolchain we're using, probably won't need this site but worth mentioning at least
+- https://playground.hax.cloud/ - HAX playground to learn about the CLI we'll use in class.
+Install locally via `npm install --global @haxtheweb/create`